qhuongng/WDA2024_Trier_World-Wise-Events/README.md

-# World-Wise Events - Learn About World-wide Cultural Festival Through Fun Quizzes And Communities
+# World-Wise Events - Learn About World-wide Cultural Festivals Through Fun Quizzes And Communities

 This is a Top-6 entry for **2024 WebDev Adventure**, a contest hosted by the Web Development Club at VNU-HCM, University of Information Technology.